Quake Alarm Earthquake Detector

 8. How much time does the Quake Alarm give you before the quake hits?
 This all depends upon how far you are from the epicenter of the quake and the magnitude of the quake.
 Based upon how much faster the “p” wave travels than the “s” wave, it can usually give you a few extra seconds to quickly react.
 Remember that because the Quake Alarm can wake you up, this warning can give you time to tend to other family members which you might not have otherwise.
 The Quake Alarm also saves time by confirming that what you might hear or feel is, in fact, an earthquake, so don’t waste time, react.

 10. Who is jds products (manufacturer)?
-We are a company that has been in business since 1975 that has specialized in the manufacture of a number of safety products sold throughout the United States.
+They are a company that has been in business since 1975 that has specialized in the manufacture of a number of safety products sold throughout the United States.
 Our main safety products are electrical devices that prevent small machines like table saws from automatically restarting after a power interruption.

 11. Why should people use the Quake Alarm?
 Because it wakes you up at night at the start of an earthquake and it confirms that what you might be feeling is, in fact, an earthquake.